StockSharp/doc/en/topics/StrategyTestingRealTime.md

 ### Work with the trading emulator on real data

-Work with the trading emulator on real data

 1. Creating the [RealTimeEmulationTrader\`1](xref:StockSharp.Algo.Testing.RealTimeEmulationTrader`1) instance and passing to its constructor the [OpenECryMessageAdapter](xref:StockSharp.OpenECry.OpenECryMessageAdapter) adapter.
 To create identifiers of the "virtual" transactions using the **MillisecondIncrementalIdGenerator** identifier generator.

    ```cs